How and why the Creative Grief Studio came to life…

 My biggest grief experiences came with the deaths of three babies at birth.
 I’m a mom who has living and dead children, mom in a blended family, and now a grandma, too.

 My continued exploration of grief comes in around chronic illness.
-I have multiple chronic illness diagnoses (chronic fatigue, Polycystic ovary syndrome, and idiopathic angioedema), though some of what is happening with my health is still a mystery.
+I have multiple chronic illness diagnoses (ME/CFS, PCOS, MCAS, and idiopathic angioedema etc), though some of what is happening with my health is still a mystery.
 Given our lousy healthcare system here in America, I’m not entirely sure the root cause will ever be found.
 Anxiety and depression are part of my experiences at times, too, as the mystery part of being chronically alive can get to me.
 For the most part, I pass as abled which, as Cath said above, has both advantages and disadvantages.